Breezedude/bootloader_samd21_breezedude/README.md

 ### Build commands

-The default board is `zero`.
-You can build a different one using:
+The default board is `breezedude`.
+Build it with:

 ```
-make BOARD=metro_m0
+make BOARD=breezedude
 ```

-If you're working on different board, it's best to create `Makefile.user` with say `BOARD=metro` to change the default.
+Or create a `Makefile.user` with `BOARD=breezedude` to set it as the permanent default.
-The names `zero` and `metro` refer to subdirectories of `boards/`.
+The board name refers to the subdirectory under `boards/`.

 There are various targets:
 * `all` - just compile the board